History of nuclear weapons: Initial proliferation

 In the fifties and sixties, three more countries joined the "nuclear club."
 The United Kingdom had been an integral part of the Manhattan Project following the Quebec Agreement in 1943.
 The passing of the McMahon Act by the United States in 1946 unilaterally broke this partnership and prevented the passage of any further information to the United Kingdom.
 The British Government, under Clement Attlee, determined that a British Bomb was essential.
 Because of British involvement in the Manhattan Project, Britain had extensive knowledge in some areas, but not in others.

-An improved version of 'Fat Man' was developed, and on 26 February 1952, Prime Minister Winston Churchill announced that the United Kingdom also had an atomic bomb and a successful test took place on 3 October 1952.
+An improved version of 'Fat Man' was developed, and on 26 February 1952, Prime Minister Winston Churchill announced that the United Kingdom had an atomic bomb and a successful test took place on 3 October 1952.
 At first these were free-fall bombs, intended for use by the V Force of jet bombers.
 A Vickers Valiant dropped the first UK nuclear weapon on 11 October 1956 at Maralinga, South Australia.
 Later came a missile, Blue Steel, intended for carriage by the V Force bombers, and then the Blue Streak medium-range ballistic missile (later canceled).
 Anglo-American cooperation on nuclear weapons was restored by the 1958 US-UK Mutual Defence Agreement.
 As a result of this and the Polaris Sales Agreement, the United Kingdom has bought United States designs for submarine missiles and fitted its own warheads.
 It retains full independent control over the use of the missiles.
 It no longer possesses any free-fall bombs.

 France had been heavily involved in nuclear research before World War II through the work of the Joliot-Curies.
 This was discontinued after the war because of the instability of the Fourth Republic and lack of finances.
 However, in the 1950s, France launched a civil nuclear research program, which produced plutonium as a byproduct.